ncozzarin/ncozzarin.github.io/_posts/2025-07-06-justice-inequality-simulator.md

 ---

 ### 7. Train / Validation / Test split
 Splitting the dataset into training, validation, and test sets is a fundamental step to evaluate model performance fairly.
-Here, we use stratified splitting to maintain the label distribution across all subsets.
+Here, I use stratified splitting to maintain the label distribution across all subsets.
 First, 60% of the data is reserved for training, and the remaining 40% is split equally between validation and testing.

 {% highlight python %}
 from sklearn.model_selection import train_test_split